This is a true story of a Japanese sister who was attacked by the devil several times.

 He had been a practicing Catholic fervently, but he was away from church over time.

 Knowing that Mr. T. had a limited life expectancy, some deeply religious people were concerned about his soul.

 So, they exhorted him to become converted.

 However, Mr. T. did not want to hear about religion at all.

-Then they had asked Sister Sasagawa to go to convert him, because they expected that he might open up his mind to the same ailing person.
+Then they had asked Sr. Sasagawa to go to convert him, because they expected that he might open up his mind to the same ailing person.

 So, she frequently visited Mr. T. to convert him.

 At first, Mr. T. adopted a pigheaded attitude to her.

 But her dedicated efforts paid off and he gradually opened up to her.